b2ag/LXC-Centos-Freesurfer-Start-ESL-2021-Setup/README.md

 # What is this?

-This is the Freesurfer-Setup repository containing documentation, ansible tasks and other things to assist with deployment and configuration of Freesurfer.
+This is the Start-ESL 2021 Freesurfer-Setup repository containing documentation, ansible tasks and other things to assist with deployment and configuration of Freesurfer.

 # Preparing MRT data to be used by Freesurfer